John Yorke (producer): Career

-In May 2002, he left the soap for a senior position under Mal Young in the BBC's in-house Drama Series team, but soon after he left to work for Channel 4 as the Head of Drama in 2003.
-At Channel 4, he commissioned series such as Shameless, Sex Traffic and the critically acclaimed Omagh.
-In 2005, it was announced he would return to the BBC, taking over Mal Young's position, as Controller of BBC Drama Series, and, in addition, Co-Head of Independent Drama Commissioning (i.e. programmes made for the BBC by independent production companies, rather than in-house).
+In May 2002, Yorke left the soap for a senior position under Mal Young in the BBC's in-house Drama Series team, but soon after left to work for Channel 4 as the Head of Drama in 2003.
+At Channel 4, he commissioned Shameless, Sex Traffic and the film Omagh.
+In 2005, it was announced he would return to the BBC, taking over Young's position as Controller of BBC Drama Series, and, in addition, Co-Head of Independent Drama Commissioning.
+One reason he returned was to restore the fortunes of EastEnders, which had been receiving lower ratings than in the past.
+The results were mixed.